 Top O’ Hill

 The Las Vegas you know and love used to be in Arlington.
 Well, Arlington was the 1930s and 1940s predecessor to Vegas.
 Top O’ Hill Terrace, a tea room, garden and illegal gambling mecca during prohibition used to be the favorite haunts of Bonnie and Clyde, Mae West, Clark Gable and John Wayne—and that’s only to name a few.
-Now Arlington Baptist College, Top O’Hill has redeemed itself from its seedy past.
+Now Arlington Baptist University, Top O’Hill has redeemed itself from its seedy past.
 Don’t skip out on the opportunity to peruse the hidden escape tunnels, old Olympic-style swimming pool and leftover relics from its dubious past.
 Offers tours by appointment only.
 Call Vickie Bryant at (817) 461-8741 Ext.
 109. It’s one of our favorite things in town!